jackpot-3/reviews-service/README.md

 ## API

 Get Post Put(Admin Only) Delete(Admin Only) Reviews \
-PUT & DELETE will use an 64 digit hash as a prefix
+PUT & DELETE will use an 64 digit hash as a prefix \
+for route security.

+- GET /reviews/all/:productid
 - GET /reviews/average/:productid
 - POST /reviews/helpful/:reviewId
 - PUT /reviews/:reviewId/:reviewText